Wunderfitz/harbour-piepmatz/README.md

   - a: About
 - On tweet details view:
   - Return/Enter: Display thread

+## Developer Mode

+Some features of Piepmatz such as the support for Twitter threads are only available in the developer mode.
+Reasons for that can be that the respective API features are not yet productively available (developer preview), they are rate limited or require a paid contract with Twitter.
+In order to enable it you need to set a valid Twitter API Bearer token in the settings of Piepmatz.
+A valid Twitter API Bearer token can be obtained by creating an account in the [Twitter Developer Portal](https://developer.twitter.com/), registering a project and an application and by creating credentials for this application.
+Please see the [Getting Started](https://developer.twitter.com/en/docs/getting-started) documentation for details.

 ## Build

 Simply clone this repository, but be sure to clone it with `--recursive` as Piepmatz uses Git Submodules.

 Just use the project file `harbour-piepmatz.pro` to import the sources in your SailfishOS IDE.
 To build and run Piepmatz or an application which is based on Piepmatz, you need to create the file `harbour-piepmatz/src/o2/o1twitterglobals.h` (you can copy the sample from `harbour-piepmatz/src/o2/o1twitterglobals.h.sample`) and enter the required constants in the following format:

 ```
 #ifndef O1TWITTERGLOBALS_H
 #define O1TWITTERGLOBALS_H